docksal/docksal/docs/content/tools/xdebug.md

 - Click Debug Icon in left sidebar
 - Click Configuration Gear in top bar
-- Port should be set to 9000
+- Set port to 9000
-- Add Path Mappings should be configured properly.
+- Add Path Mappings should be configured properly

-Here is an an example of what `launch.json` should look like.
+Here is an an example of what `launch.json` should look like:
 ```json
 {
   "version": "0.2.0",